MarekBykowski/cxl_run_qemu/README.md

 rm -rf "$tmpdir"
 ```

-... and run `publish-install.sh install`.
-It should download the artifacts to `artifacts-<rundom number>`.
+- run `publish-install.sh install`: It should download the artifacts to `artifacts-<rundom number>`.
-Untar and copy over to the main diretory.
+- copy them from `artifacts-<rundom number>` to the current dir and untar
+- last step is to run `01_build_and_run_qemu.sh` script that should do all the job up to getting you to the Linux prompt